KNX-IOT/knx-iot.github.io/_pages/building_windows.md

 https://git-scm.com/download/win

-- download the file
+- Download the file that is appropriate for your machine

+  example: `64-bit Git for Windows Setup`
-- install the software
+- Install the software (e.g. run the downloaded installer)

-one should now have explorer integration to:
+one should now have windows explorer integration to:

 - Git Gui Here (to push data)
 - Git Bash Here (a bash shell for commandline git)